IBM/power-up/docs/OPCG_running_OPCG.rst

 **Configuring networks on the cluster nodes**

 After completion of OS installation, the following ansible playbooks can be run to setup the networks on cluster nodes as defined in the network template and compute template sections of the config.yml file.
 SSH keys are also generated and copied to each cluster node.
 From the host namespace, in the *~/cluster-genesis/playbooks* directory execute::

-   $ ansible-playbook -i ../scripts/python/yggdrasil/inventory.py ssh_keyscan.yml -u root --private-key=~/.ssh/id_rsa_ansible-generated
+   $ ansible-playbook -i ./inventory.py ssh_keyscan.yml
-   $ ansible-playbook -i ../scripts/python/yggdrasil/inventory.py gather_mac_addresses.yml -u root --private-key=~/.ssh/id_rsa_ansible-generated
+   $ ansible-playbook -i ./inventory.py gather_mac_addresses.yml
+   $ ansible-playbook -i hosts container/set_data_switch_config.yml
-   $ ansible-playbook -i ../scripts/python/yggdrasil/inventory.py configure_operating_systems.yml -u root --private-key=~/.ssh/id_rsa_ansible-generated
+   $ ansible-playbook -i ./inventory.py configure_operating_systems.yml